go-coreutils/replace/README.md

 ## LICENSE

 ```
-Copyright 2024  The Go-Curses Authors
+Copyright 2024  The Go-CoreUtils Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use file except in compliance with the License.